Microsoft rolled out July 2015 firmware updates for the original Surface Pro

-The new firmware update improves battery life, and experience when using the Surface Power Cover and accessories, and the Miracast wireless display.
-The update is listed as an “August 2014 update” on the Surface Pro Update History page.
+The new firmware update improves graphics performance and stability on Windows 10 and resolves issues where the Surface Pro would wake from sleep by itself.
+The update is listed as a “July 2015 update” on the Surface Pro Update History page.

 - Getting the Updates via Windows Update

 - Downloading the Updates from Microsoft

 Below is the complete changelog provided by Microsoft for the new updates.

 - System Firmware Update – 7/28/2015

 - HD Graphics 4000 driver update (v10.18.10.4252) improves graphics performance and stability on Windows 10.

 - Surface Accessory Device driver update (v1.0.358.0) resolves an issue where Surface would wake from sleep by itself.